 It is more common to see summer truffles in the markets than in the past.
 However, this summer tuber may be related to the “Black Diamond,” but the taste is certainly not as distinctive.
 There is also a significant price differential between the summer and winter varieties.
 In peak months, the black truffle will command about ten times the price (per kilo) compared to summer truffles.
 Here is our guide to the truffle markets in Provence and recipes too.

 Stay: Accommodation & Rentals

-Buying Property in Provence: You have fallen in love with Provence, and now you want to buy a home.
+Buying Property in Provence: You have fallen in love with Provence and want to buy a home.
 Before you do, read about the French property sales market and many things you should know before you buy.
 Understand the real estate terminology in France.
 Discover why a buyer’s agent might be someone you want on your team when you make a property investment in the region.

-Guide To The Best Spas In Provence: These spas and practitioners in Provence offer treatments range from 5-star to affordable.
-Our list of the best spas in Provence for relaxing is broken down by departments within the region.
+Guide To The Best Spas In Provence: These spas and practitioners in Provence offer treatments ranging from 5-star to affordable.
+Our list of the best spas in Provence for relaxing is broken down by regional department.